 To live frugally and be happy, you have to make a conscious decision each time you spend.
 Ask yourself whether you really need a product or whether you already have something at home that fulfills the same purpose.
 Even if you do not, you need to be sure that the product you are thinking of buying is truly worth it.

 Here is a simple formula you can use as a guide: divide the price of the product by one.
 If you buy something for £300, the result is 300, unsurprisingly.
 You can buy the product if you think you will use it at least 300 times.
-Note that this is a guide and does not work for everything.

 2. Make the most of what you have